ascott1/ethical-web-dev/building-web-apps-together/04-documentation.md

 ## Project Documentation

 Larger codebases will require documentation that extends beyond a README.
 In these instances a good README (or READMEs if the project is split into several smaller codebases) is still an incredibly valuable starting point.
-In these instances it is still helpful to keep the documentation as near to the code as possible.
-This may mean generating a static website from plain text or markdown files and storing it in the same code repository or using the repository wiki provided by a source control hosting provider, such as GitHub or GitLab.
+It is also  helpful to keep the documentation as near to the code as possible.
+This may mean generating a static website from plain text or markdown files and storing it in the same code repository or using the repository wiki provided by a source control hosting provider.

 One other important aspect of large project documentation is to use it as a means for capturing decision making whenever possible.
 As developers we are constantly making tradeoffs and decisions that may have impacts on the functionality or use of the codebase.
 When we capture these ideas, future developers are able to understand the thinking behind this decision.
 All too often, when decision making is not captured, developers will attempt to re-architect something until they hit the same wall.
 This "oh, I see why they did it that way" epiphany and wasted energy can be avoided when we accurately capture the thinking behind our decisions.